How does ancient philosophy align with the CliftonStrengths?

 Discovering the quote which appears above, “How long are you going to wait before you demand the best for yourself”, I was struck by the call it makes to align ourselves with our talents (Strengths) so that we can endeavor to be our best.

 Transparency requires me to volunteer that I possess no expertise or authority related to the field of philosophy.
-I have so much as taken a philosophy class.
+I have not so much as taken a philosophy class.
 With that in mind, I still decided to see if I could connect a few thoughts of a 1st century philosopher to the call that the Strengths movement echoes for us to better ourselves.

 Epictetus was a Stoic.
 Stoicism is a school of philosophy developed by the

 Greeks, but more closely associated with the Romans.
 Its three best known

 Imperial advisor and playwright, Seneca the Younger and Epictetus, a former